AkilTDixon/ClipTheScreen/README.md

 # ClipTheScreen

 A Windows desktop application that allows users to select any portion of their screen and record it as a video.
-Perfect for creating quick screen recordings, tutorials, or capturing specific areas of your desktop.

 https://github.com/user-attachments/assets/aac5846a-3968-43f3-abb5-20552059109c